The Perumal Engineering College

 The Perumal Engineering College is a co-educational engineering college in Madipakkam near Velachery, a rapidly developing suburban area of Chennai, India.

 The college is 2.1 km from the Madras Flying Club near the Meenambakkam Airport and National Highway 45 (India) (also known as the Great Southern Trunk Road).
-Important landmarks are nearby like the St. Thomas Mount which is barely 2 km to the north and just 10 minutes from the college.

 History

 The Perumal Engineering College was established as a private self-financed engineering college in 2006.
 It previously operated as the Perumal Educational Society from 2003.
 It was initially affiliated to University of Madras.
 To better its standing, the process of accreditation and affiliation with Anna University was initiated in 2007 and TPEC will become part of the Anna University system within the next 5 years.
 It offers bachelor's and master's degrees in engineering to its 650+ student strength.

 Campus

-The college campus has basketball courts, tennis courts, two field hockey grounds and two cricket grounds.
+The college campus has basketball courts, tennis courts, two field hockey grounds, and two cricket grounds.
 All the grounds are huge.
 There are table tennis tables at the college.
-The auditorium is newly constructed and has the capacity to seat 1000 people.
+The auditorium is newly constructed and has the capacity to seat 1,000 people.

 The laboratories are state-of-the-art and there is an on-campus cafeteria serving food to staff and students.
-A swimming pool is under construction and will be ready in two years.

-The campus offers hostel facilities to out-station students at a negligible expense.
-The library is one of the finest among private engineering colleges in Chennai with close to 30,000 journals, technical books and newspapers from across the country.
+The library has close to 30,000 journals, technical books, and newspapers from across the country.